bitprj/curriculum/Module4_Labs/Bubblesort.md

 ![Image result for bubble sort image](https://algonomics.io/images/bubble-sort/BubbleSort.PNG)

-Now that we understand how Bubblesort works, let's look at some pseudocode, modified from the Programiz website, that demonstrates an implementation of this sorting algorithm:
+Now that we understand how Bubble Sort works, let's look at some pseudocode, modified from the Programiz website, that demonstrates an implementation of this sorting algorithm:

 ```
 mergesort(array):